jean-johnson-zwix/multimodal-sentiment-analysis/README.md

 # Multimodal Sentiment Analysis
 Multi-Modal Sentiment Analysis using Attention Based Fusion for Image and Text Data

 A multi-modal model that can analyze an image + text (integrating two modality of data) to perform a deeper analysis.
-We do a sentiment classification (e.g. positive, negative, neutral, sarcastic) and generate a context-aware description.
+We do a sentiment classification (e.g. positive, negative, neutral) and generate a context-aware description.

 ## Demo Video